lgritz/oiio/INSTALL.md

-During the make, various temporary files (object files, etc.) will be put in build/PLATFORM, where 'PLATFORM' will be the name of the platform you are building for (e.g., linux, linux64, macosx).
+During the make, various temporary files (object files, etc.) will be put in build/PLATFORM, where 'PLATFORM' will be the name of the platform you are building for (e.g., linux, linux64, macos).

 The result of the make will be a full binary distribution in dist/PLATFORM.